Homeschooling parents must stand up to avoid that South Africa becomes like Germany

 A letter from the German government about a family who’s children were taken by the police from their house to the public school, makes the following statement: “In order to avoid this in future, the education authority is in conversation with the affected family in order to look for possibilities to bring the religious convictions of the family into line with the unalterable school attendance requirement."

 In Germany, parents are jailed and children are confiscated if parents would like to provide the type of parental care that many South African parents are giving their children.
-Click here so see a video that shows what happens to these German families.

 Although South African parent can celebrate their constitution, they cannot trust that the government will honour this constitution.
 In 2001, the minister of education, dr. Kader Asmal made the following statement : “No. I've always believed in a unitary school system, like the German system, but the Constitution says there will be private schools so I have no problem with them.
 There are many private schools with a Cambridge examination which I have problems with.
 It's based entirely on an English syllabus, and we're trying to create a South African school system with values that are truly South African.”